 In their day, the Fitzgeralds were patrons to Irish poets and musicians.
 As you enter the impressive gateway to Springfield Castle, a plaque on the wall commemorates Daithi O’Bruadair, a classical Irish poet of the seventeenth century, who lived at the castle with his patrons, the Fitzgerald family, recording their lives (and general events).
 He described Springfield Castle as “a mansion abounding in poetry, prizes and people”.

 The Fitzgeralds soon became, as the saying goes “more Irish than the Irish themselves” and had an oft-times difficult relationship with the British monarchy.
 In 1691 they had their lands confiscated for the third and last time and Sir John Fitzgerald went to France with Sir Patrick Sarsfield to continue fighting the English there, never to return to Ireland.

 |7 Nights||Tower (sleeps 10)||Castle (sleeps 15)||Castle & Tower|

 |Apr, May, Sep||€3600||€4950||€7740|

 |3 Nights||Tower (sleeps 10)||Castle (sleeps 15)||Castle & Tower|

-The above prices are for exclusive hire for 2020.
-Please enquire for 2021 and beyond.
-All meals are quoted separately.
+The above prices are for exclusive hire for 2021.
 Short stays (2/3 nights) are available during January-March and October-December only.

 To make your stay truly unique, additional experiences are offered at an extra cost.
 These range from traditional Irish music and dancing, Irish storytelling, a period costume talk with banquet, whiskey tasting sessions and movie nights.
 Enquire for more information.